-Additive manufacturing is going to change how human beings design and build for decades to come – and we will be part of the ecosystem.
+Additive manufacturing will change how human beings design and build for decades to come – and we will be part of the ecosystem.

 Michelle Meyer, Founder and CEO